List of The Lion King (franchise) characters: Mufasa

-Mufasa (voiced by James Earl Jones in the films and the 2019 film, Gary Anthony Williams in The Lion Guard) is Scar's older brother, Sarabi's mate, Simba's father, Nala’s father-in-law, and Kion and Kiara’s paternal grandfather who is introduced as the King of the Pride Lands.
-The outstanding queen Uru of the pridelands alongside the brave King Ahadi are Mufasa's parents.
-His brother Scar's original name is Taka.
-Scar was a nice cub but became mean when he noticed Mufasa was going to be future king and King Ahadi spent extra time with him to teach him about ruling the lands.
+Mufasa (voiced by James Earl Jones in the films, Gary Anthony Williams in The Lion Guard and Aaron Pierre in Mufasa: The Lion King) is the overarching protagonist of The Lion King franchise.
+He is Scar's older brother, Sarabi's mate, Simba's father, Nala's father-in-law, and Kion and Kiara's paternal grandfather who is introduced as the King of the Pride Lands.
+The outstanding queen Uru of the Pride Lands alongside the brave King Ahadi are Mufasa's parents.
+His brother Scar's original name is Askari/Taka.
+Scar was a nice cub but turned sour when he noticed Mufasa was going to be future king and King Ahadi spent extra time with him to teach him about ruling the lands.
 The name "Mufasa" has an unknown origin, previously attributed to a fictional language called Manazoto.
 Mufasa is depicted as a just, wise, and responsible leader, a gentle but firm father, and a strong and fierce protector when sufficiently provoked.
 In The Lion King, he teaches Simba what a king is supposed to be, and how the king is responsible for protecting and maintaining the delicate balance of the ecosystem, and mediate problems between its creatures.
-However, Mufasa later dies after being thrown into a wildebeest stampede by Scar while rescuing Simba.
+However, Mufasa is killed after being thrown into a blue wildebeest stampede by Scar while rescuing Simba.
 He returns years later as a spirit in the clouds to encourage an older Simba to return to the Pride Lands and reclaim his rightful throne.

-In The Lion King II: Simba's Pride, he instructs Rafiki to bring Kiara, Simba's daughter, and Kovu, Scar's heir, together to reunite the two lion prides.
+In The Lion King II: Simba's Pride, he instructs Rafiki to bring his granddaughter, Kiara, Simba's daughter, and Kovu, Scar's chosen heir, together to reunite the two lion prides.

+Mufasa is an unusually large African lion, who is 3 metres (10 feet) long, 170 centimetres (1,70 metres) tall, except for his mane, and who weighs 300 kilograms (660 pounds).
+A Siberian tiger-sized African lion.
+For comparison, a real life adult male African lion weighs 250 kilograms (550 pounds), is 2,5 metres (250 centimetres) long and 123 centimetres (1,23 metres) tall.